PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

 We're telling the server what the eligibility should be, without it the player's segments would again be used.

-## Advanced eligibility criteria
+## Advanced Eligibility Criteria

-The eligibility criteria specified in the CreateChallengeRequest can be more complex than a simple name and value of a segment.
+The eligibility criteria specified in the *CreateChallengeRequest* can be more complex than a simple name and value of a segment.
 We currently support specifying multiple segments, and for each a list of values.
 So we could do something like this:

 ```
 {